-IPL 2020 Final: How summit clash of 2020 cash-rich league will be different from past seasons
+IPL 2020 Final: How Summit Clash of 2020 Cash-Rich League Will be Different From Past Seasons

 The cash-rich Indian Premier League is at its business end with Mumbai Indians to lock horns against Delhi Capitals in the quest to defend their champions’ title in final on Tuesday.
-After facing numerous roadblocks due to coronavirus outbreak across the globe, as the 2020 IPL was earlier scheduled to start from Match, but the BCCI then decided to postpone the mega T20 carnival, which was the need of the hour.
+After facing numerous roadblocks due to coronavirus outbreak across the globe, as the 2020 IPL was earlier scheduled to start from Match, but the BCCI then decided to postpone the mega T20 carnival, which was need of the hour.
 The BCCI then took its time to prepare a plan to shift the IPL base to UAE for 2020 season to create a bio-bubble for the players.
 The tournament was then commenced from September 19 in UAE behind closed doors to prevent the COVID-19 outbreak.
-Also Read - IPL 2020 Final Day Live Updates: Rohit Says Hardik Not Comfortable Bowling, DC Coach Ponting Confident Ahead of Title Clash
+Also Read - MI vs DC, IPL Final Day Live Updates: How Mumbai And Delhi Made The Summit Clash

 After 59 matches in UAE, the cash-rich league got their two finalists- Mumbai Indians and Delhi Capitals.
 MI, who have won the tournament four times in the past, topped the league stage this season with 18 points, and later they beat DC in the Qualifier 1 to seal the berth in final.
 On the other side, Delhi lost their way in the second half of the season but still managed to finish second on the points table after the league stage.
 The under-fire DC batting line-up clicked at the right time in the Qualifier 2 against Sunrisers Hyderabad, to take them to their maiden IPL final.
-Also Read - IPL 2020 Final: How Much Prize Money Will The Winner Pocket?
+Also Read - MI vs DC Dream11 Team Hints And Predictions, IPL 2020 Final: Captain, Vice-captain, Fantasy Playing Tips, Probable XIs For Today's Mumbai Indians vs Delhi Capitals at Dubai International Cricket Stadium 7.30 PM IST November 10 Tuesday

 Like the year 2020, the Indian Premier League final this season will not be the same as it’s previous editions.
 Here are the things that make the 2020 IPL final different from its previous seasons.
-Also Read - IPL 2020 Road to The Final: Here's How Delhi Capitals Booked Their Summit Clash With Mumbai Indians
+Also Read - IPL 2020 Final: How Shikhar Dhawan, Jasprit Bumrah Can Edge KL Rahul, Kagiso Rabada For Orange, Purple Cap?

 1. No fans in the stadium to support their favourite teams